-This is a compilation of the online games we’ve been playing on Zoom and other conference calling platforms, lately.
+This is a compilation of the online games to play on Zoom and other conference calling platforms.
 You’ll be surprised how many fun games there are to play with friends online: both with the people in your own home, or with up to a dozen or more friends or family members, in different households around the world.

 All you need to play these games is a mobile device, an internet connection, and in some cases, access to a video call application (like Zoom, Google Hangouts or Skype), or a gaming app (like Steam or Switch).